Scilence2022/ProGenFixer/README.md

 ### Basic Usage

 ```
-ProGenFixer [options] Reference NGS_files > output.vcf
+ProGenFixer [options] Reference NGS_files
 ```

 Where:
 - `Reference` is the path to your reference genome in FASTA format
 - `NGS_files` are one or more NGS data files (FASTQ/FASTA, can be gzipped)
-- The output is directed to a VCF file
+- Output VCF files are specified by the `-o` option

 ### Options